Privacy Policy

 • The right to move, copy or transfer your personal information to another organisation (“data portability”)

-To exercise any of these rights please contact our Data Protection Officer using the details at the bottom of this policy.
+To exercise any of these rights please contact our Data Protection Lead using the details at the bottom of this policy.
 Please detail the rights you are wishing to exercise so we can send you any appropriate forms (e.g. Subject Access Request Form) and further instructions.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.